Furkanzmc/cppnorth-2024-shoulders-we-stand-on/pages/furkan_notes.md

 ## Bjarne Stroustrup

+Only briefly mention him and talk about all the things people built using C++.
+And then link to all the things that was built using C++.

 - **Creation of C++**
    - **Impact:** Developed C++ as an extension of the C programming language, introducing object-oriented programming while retaining the efficiency and flexibility of C.